 Trade is a fundamental source of growth and innovation for the global economy.
 It is also a force to promote our principles and policies in Europe.
-With a view to support the development of a sustainable and competitive aluminium industry in our continent, we are fully committed to endorse free and fair trade regimes respectful of WTO rules and to advocate for a level playing-field among operators in the sector worldwide.
+With a view to supporting the development of a sustainable and competitive aluminium industry in our continent, we are fully committed to endorse free and fair trade regimes respectful of WTO rules and to advocate for a level playing field among operators in the sector worldwide.

 Trade: more than business

 Trade is not just about business.
 European Union trade policy has had a significant impact on other policies such as climate change, social rights, safety, and standards, among others.
-This policy linkage is critical for our industry to lead on sustainability and promote EHS standards globally.
+This policy linkage is critical for our industry to lead on sustainability and promote environmental, health and safety (EHS) standards globally.
 For this reason, our members welcome the need of a strong European trade policy that:

 - Supports the fight to protect our environment and reverse global warming;

 - Ensures the highest standards of health, safety for the products we trade and;

 - Improves working conditions for workers at the international level.